wss-support/onboarding-training/Java/Maven/simple-pom-1/README.md

 ## What to do?
 * Download pom.xml to the box you are going to run the UA on
-* Run the UA scan with '-logLevel debug'
+* Run the UA scan with `-logLevel debug` the following way:
   * Run the scan with OOTB config and note the result?
 Are there any dependencies resolved by Package Manager Resolution?
 Why?
 If yes, did you run any maven commands manually?
   * Run the scan with maven.runPreStep=true and note the results.
 How long did it take to run the scan this time?
 Why?

 ## Review
 * Review the pom.xml.
 How many dependencies are there?